Here are answers to frequently asked questions about the online format across a variety of topics:

 Yes, you must attend, but it’s worth it.
-The immersion includes a one-credit leadership course, opportunities to interact with key employers, and a chance to meet your classmates and experience Kenan-Flagler and the University of North Carolina at Chapel Hill.
+The four-day immersion includes a one-credit leadership course and a chance to meet your classmates and experience Kenan-Flagler and the University of North Carolina at Chapel Hill.

 I live in Chicago.
 If I enrolled in the online format, how frequently would I need to actually be on campus?